leyvaKeilly/citybeatbackendapp/README.md

 After you cloned the github repo
 - Open the folder that you just cloned (if it's not already opened).
 For this go to File/Open folder/ and search for the location of the folder on your computer.
-- Go to Termianl/Open new terminal or right click on comp523citybeatbackend folder and select open a new terminal.
+- Go to Termianl/Open new terminal or right click on citybeatbackendapp folder and select open a new terminal.

 Note: you should see on the terminal the path to the cloned folder Ex: C:\Users\UserName\Desktop\citybeatbackendapp